gopalshivapuja/personal-whatsapp-mcp/README.md

 - macOS (the automation scripts are designed for macOS)
 - Go
 - Python 3.6+
-- UV (Python package manager), install with `curl -LsSf https://astral.sh/uv/install.sh | sh`
+- Either UV or pip Python package manager (the setup script will check and use whichever is available)
 - FFmpeg (optional) - Only needed for sending voice messages

 ### Step-by-Step Installation